Back in the day, the Northland Center Mall in Southfield, MI, was a thriving and bustling destination on the outskirts of Detroit.

-Back in the day, the Northland Center mall in Southfield, MI was a thriving and bustling destination on the outskirts of Detroit.
 Fast forward to today, and the property has joined the list of what you would consider to be a ‘dead’ shopping mall.
 The mall itself closed for good last year, and the sprawling 159-acre property is in serious need of a facelift.
-According to the Detroit Free Press, the new vision for the property looks like it will do the trick just fine.
+The Detroit Free Press reports that the new vision for the property appears to be effective.

 A redevelopment plan has been commissioned by the city of Southfield and produced by OHM Advisors, and that plan points to nothing short of transformative.
-The transformation would include residential, commercial and retail, and be anchored by a new public park to boot.
-The proposal covers 125 acres of the property, and would see the dilapidated Northland property torn down and purchased by private-sector developers.
+The transformation would include residential, commercial, and retail and be anchored by a new public park to boot.
+The proposal covers 125 acres of the property and would see the dilapidated Northland property torn down and purchased by private-sector developers.

 As currently envisioned, the master plan presents some stunning possibilities.
 Here are some of the highlights of what the city of Southfield and OHM have come up with.

-● A new 8 to 10-acre public park with pond.
+● A new 8- to 10-acre public park with a pond.

 ● 850 residential units, from apartments to townhouses to student housing